 30 years to reach maturity

-Softwood cuttings may be taken in early summer.
+Softwood cuttings can be taken in the mid spring and early summer.